by Jackie Boor

 Even though Stephen Flynn was Barieau’s lead counsel, it was Patrick McCarran’s popularity that soared and he became one of Nevada’s most prominent and controversial U.S. Senators.
 In his own unpublished biography he cites the Barieau acquittal or “The McCarran Miracle” as being instrumental in his rise to political power.
 He makes no mention of Flynn who, three years after the Barieau trial, hung himself in the closet of a San Jose, California, rooming house.
 An excerpt from a letter written to his wife and daughters offered some haunting insight:

 My frame of mind may be described as that of complete resignation to what I at this moment believe to be my fate, inevitable fate.
 Were I upon the scaffold with the black hood drawn over my head I could not be better convinced of the fact, and I believe that I am immeasurably more resigned than I would be if I occupied the latter position…. and I am prompted to make my exit with a feeling of charity, if, not indeed, love in my heart for every human being.”

-Barieau, whose own father had been acquitted of killing his pregnant wife, died penniless and alone in San Diego at the age of 84 on July 4, 1953.
-To this day, rumors persist as to whether or not the hot-headed gambler was actually hired to kill Logan—a possibility for certain, but most likely to remain an eternal mystery.
+Barieau, whose father had been acquitted of killing his pregnant wife, died penniless and alone in San Diego at age 84 on July 4, 1953.
+To this day, rumors persist about whether the hot-headed gambler was actually hired to kill Logan—a possibility for certain, but most likely to remain an eternal mystery.

 NOTE: On May 28, 2011, 105 years after Sheriff Tom Logan was killed in the line of duty, then Nye County Sheriff Anthony DeMeo posthumously awarded him a Purple Heart and Medal of Valor—noting it mattered not if Logan had been shot on the steps of a brothel or a church, he had acted in the interest of public safety and in so doing had made the ultimate sacrifice as an officer of the law.